substack/arduino-starter/readme.markdown

 # flash and run

-To flash the connected arduino with the program in `main.c`, do:
+To flash the connected arduino with the program in `main.ino`, do:

 ```
 $ ./make.sh